fabioformosa/quartz-manager/README.md

 In the first case, Quartz Manager is compatible with Quartz v2.3.x .
 Quartz Manager creates and configures its own instance of Quartz Scheduler and it manages only the jobs and the triggers created through it.
 Your other jobs and triggers, running in the existing quartz instance, are out of the scope of Quartz Manager.

-In the latter case, in which there isn't an existing quartz instance, you can rely on Quartz Manager to speeds up the setup of a Quartz instance, with a persistent storage also, if you need.
-Futhermore, if you started a bare project from scratch, just to run scheduled jobs, Quartz Manager comes with the option to enable an security layer to protect the API and the UI access with an authentication model based on [JWT](https://jwt.io).
+In the latter case, in which there isn't an existing quartz instance, you can rely on Quartz Manager to speed up the setup of a Quartz instance, with a persistent storage also if you need it.
+Futhermore, if you start a bare project from scratch, just to run scheduled jobs, Quartz Manager comes with the option to enable a security layer to protect the API and the UI with an authentication model based on [JWT](https://jwt.io).

 **FEATURES**
-* You can schedule a [Quartz Simple Trigger](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/tutorial-lesson-05.html) which allows you to start a job now or in a specific date-time and to set it as recurring job with a certain time frequency, in a unlimited way or, alternatevely, limited on the number of fires or within a certain end date.
+* You can schedule a [Quartz Simple Trigger](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/tutorial-lesson-05.html) which allows you to start a job now or in a specific date-time, to set it as a recurring job with a certain time frequency, unlimited or limited on the number of fires and within a certain end date.
-* You can start, pause and resume the quartz scheduler via API or clicking the play button.
+* You can start, pause and resume the quartz scheduler via API or clicking the start/stop buttons at the UI console.
 * Leveraging on an active web-socket, the `Quartz-Manager-UI` updates in real time the progress bar and it displays the list of the latest logs produced by your quartz job.
 * You can enable a secure layer, if your project doesn't have any, to give access at the API and the UI only to authenticated users.
 * You can enable a persistent layer, to persist the config and the progress of your trigger, in a postgresql database.